In the UK, about 3% of the population is estimated to suffer from Seasonal Affective Disorder (SAD), according to The Guardian.

 CBT offers a great support network for people who are suffering from SAD.
 A therapist can help a person to understand why they are feeling the way that they are and teach techniques which can help them to overcome SAD.
 Techniques may include relaxation, mindfulness and journaling.

-Do you suspect that someone you know could be suffering from SAD?
-It may be best for you to gently suggest that they book a visit to see their GP.
-You can also help by being there for them whilst they are feeling low.
-For instance, you could join them on an early morning walk to get them out in the sunlight.
+Do you suspect that someone you know might be suffering from Seasonal Affective Disorder (SAD)?
+It could be helpful to gently suggest that they schedule an appointment with their GP.
+Additionally, you can support them by being present when they feel low.
+For example, you could join them for an early morning walk to help them get outside and enjoy the sunlight.

 Call us on 01865 638018